About Us

 Shannon Saglio -President

-Shannon is currently a Districtwide Instructional Coach for a public school in Connecticut and a mother of a dyslexic child in Rhode Island.
-She has over twenty years experience in education including roles as a High School Social Studies Teacher, District Curriculum Council Co-Chair, Curriculum Interventionist, Administrator of a high school intervention program, and a member of the leadership team for the Westerly Special Education Local Advisory Committee.
-She received her M.A.T. in Education from Johns Hopkins University and recognizes the importance of bridging the gap between research and practice.
-Shannon is committed to educational equity and trying to foster stronger relationships between parents and educators to ensure all students have the ability to succeed.
-She is also the webpage manager for Decoding Dyslexia Rhode Island.
+Shannon is currently a Secondary Instructional Coach for a public school in Connecticut specializing in instructional technology.
+She has over twenty years of experience in public education including roles as a high school social studies teacher, District Curriculum Council Co-Chair, Curriculum Interventionist, and After-School Intervention Coordinator.
+She received her M.A.T.
+Degree in Education from Johns Hopkins University.
+Shannon is a mother of a dyslexic child and was a member of the leadership team for the Westerly Special Education Local Advisory Committee from 2018-2023.
+She is a member of the Rhode Island Science of Reading Group leadership team and a member of the SPDG Stakeholder Team led by the Rhode Island Department of Education.
+Shannon is committed to educational equity, addressing the research gap in schools, and creating stronger relationships between families and educators to ensure all students have the opportunity to succeed.

 Kari Kurto-Vice-President/Education Outreach